FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

 # Custom Entity Bundle

+Please know that you will have to clear the Symfony cache (`bin/console --env=prod cache:clear`) each time you update a configuration file.
+You have to rebuild front assets (`yarn run webpack-dev`) and web browser cache too each time you update a routing file, a translation file or any other front related file.

 ## Create the reference data

-To create your entity, you have to create a class that extends AbstractCustomEntity.
+In order to create your entity, you have to create a class that extends AbstractCustomEntity.
 In this cookbook, we will create an entity called Supplier with only one property `name`.

 AbstractCustomEntity already declares 2 mandatory properties: `code` and `id`, so you just have to add your entity specific properties.